MatthewWong68/Ansible/README.md

 # Ansible

-In order to run the playbook, install ansible locally Then run the following command:
+In order to run the playbook, install ansible locally.
+Then run the following command:

-` ansible-playbook playbooks/sample.yml `
+` - ansible-playbook playbooks/sample.yml `